davidmathei/probcount/README.md

 #What it is
-A Common Lisp implementation of a Bloom Filter anmd a Linear Probabilistic counter.
+A Common Lisp implementation of a Bloom Filter anmd a Linear Probabilistic Counter.
 Above that some simple 32 bit hash functions and a test suite to play around with parameters and to allow for basic profiling.

-Bloom filters allow to determin if an item is present in a set given it's hash.
+Bloom filters represebt a set and allow to determine if an item is present in it.
 If an item cannot be found it is definitely not there, false positives are possible though.
-Their probability is tunable
+Their probability is tunable.

-A linear probabilistic counter aims to count unique items probabilistically.
+A linear probabilistic counter aims to approximately count unique items in a set.
-Items are again recorded through their hash value, the counter estimates the cardinality of the set.
+Like in the case of Bloom filters, items are added by means of their hash value, the counter estimates the cardinality of the set.
 #How to use it
 The bloom filter: